 In my area, there are two carpenters to whom I inquired about this project.
 Compared to the premium manufacturers above, these people can come in with competitive rates and still deliver beautiful products.

 The first is Andrew Claessens.
 He is a gamer local to Cambridge, Ontario, Canada and he also happens to be one of the painters showcased on Must Contain Minis.
 If his carpentry work is half as good as his miniature painting skills, then his work on tables is going to be phenomenal.
 You can see some of his carpentry and renovation work on his company’s Facebook Page.
 Heck, you can also see his work on a custom built gaming table at Forbes Hobbies in Cambridge, Ontario – and it looks awesome!

 Here is another table that he built for a different store.

 Board + Bean

-The next custom carpenter I want to discuss is Sara Bistretzan from Board + Bean.
+The next custom carpenter I want to discuss is Sara Bistretzan from The Creamery Road Co.
 She runs a small Ontario based furniture company that Mrs. Must Contain Minis has been looking at for a while.
 Mrs. Must Contain Minis just loves the look of their furniture and cabinets.
 Looking at their pictures below, I can see why Mrs. Must Contain Minis likes them.

 I have been in touch with Sara about building a 6′ by 4′ is a custom sized dining room table.
 This is something that they can do at a very competitive price.
-For those curious, they have a pricing page for their standard products.
 I found Sara very easy to get a hold of and she answered my questions in a timely manner.

 Although the Board + Bean tables do not have the sunken gaming space (a “nice to have”), I know that they will pass Mrs. Must Contain Minis aesthetics test (a “must have”).
 The tables do look nice.